The communication power of indefinite causal order: Methods

-Note that supermaps in ${\bf FreePar}$, ${\bf FreeFix}$, ${\bf FreeDef}$, and ${\bf Free}$ should not only satisfy the causal order constraints for their respective classes, but also be signaling-non-generating.
-This latter requirement enables us to fairly compare how well supermaps in different classes make use of the given communication channel.
-In Supplementary Note~\ref{supp_sec:forward_no_signaling}, we prove that a supermap is signaling-non-generating if and only if it satisfies the No Forward Signaling Condition, namely, its corresponding channel is no-signaling from $A$ to $B$.
-This No Forward Signaling Condition can be conveniently expressed as a constraint on the supermap's (also the corresponding channel's) Choi operator $J_{XYAB}$:
+Free supermaps in our resource theory must satisfy, in addition to the constraints associated to the causal structure, the constraint of signaling-non-generation.
+In Supplementary Note~\ref{supp_sec:causal_order}, we prove that a supermap is signaling-non-generating if and only if the corresponding channel from $YA$ to $XB$ is no-signaling from $A$ to $B$.
+In terms of the Choi operator $J_{XYAB}$, this condition reads \cite{leung2015power}:

-where $d_A$ denotes the dimension of system $A$.
-This constraint says that the output at system $B$ (tracing out the other output system $X$) does not depend on the input at system $A$.